 - It could lead to fraud

-In plain English, this means I was having a trusted email provider (my Godaddy account) vouch for any email sent through Contact Form 7.
+In plain English, this means I was letting third party mail DNS (my Godaddy account) vouch for any email sent through Contact Form 7.
+That needed to change.

 Here’s the chat: